I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_hbafcpbindingentry2.md

 ### -field ScsiId

-Contains a structure of type <a href="storage.hbascsiid">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.
+Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_hbascsiid.md">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.

 ## -remarks
-This structure is very similar to the <a href="storage.hbafcpbindingentry">HBAFCPBindingEntry</a> structure.
+This structure is very similar to the <a href="..\hbapiwmi\ns-hbapiwmi-_hbafcpbindingentry.md">HBAFCPBindingEntry</a> structure.
 The only difference is that HBAFCPBindingEntry2 includes the number that the operating system generates for the logical unit.

-The WMI tool suite generates a declaration of HBAFCPBindingEntry2 automatically when it compiles the <a href="storage.hbafcpbindingentry_wmi_class">HBAFCPBindingEntry WMI Class</a> that is defined in <i>hbaapi.mof</i>.
+The WMI tool suite generates a declaration of HBAFCPBindingEntry2 automatically when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556037">HBAFCPBindingEntry WMI Class</a> that is defined in <i>hbaapi.mof</i>.

 For an explanation of the fibre channel protocol (FCP), see the T11 committee's <i>dpANS Fibre Channel Protocol for SCSI</i> specification.